Edmartt/password-hasher/README.md

 ## Install

-after clonning, follow these instructions:
+after clonning, follow this instructions:

 On Windows: